erikps/chess-fs/README.md

 ## Implementation

 The website is implemented in functional F# using the MVU (Model-View-Update) pattern.
-The apart from the website this repository also contains a console application that allows access to the same underlying chess implementation.
+Apart from the website this repository also contains a console application that allows access to the same underlying chess implementation.
 Furthermore a utility to parse algebraic notation is available.

 There are three main modules of the project:
 - **Core** -- Chess implementation.